c3333/cpp-docs.de-de/docs/build-insights/reference/sdk/cpp-event-data-types/function.md

 ### <a name="return-value"></a>Rückgabewert

-Der Name der Funktion, kodiert in UTF-8.
+Der in UTF-8 codierte Name der Funktion.

 ::: moniker-end